Supported Shoulderstand

 (Pronounced as "SAH-luhm-buh sar-VAHN-GAHS-anna")

 Salamba means "accompanied by a prop," and Sarvanga means "all the limbs."
 In this posture, you balance all the limbs of your body on top of your shoulders.
-When you practice the variation of Shoulderstand in the future without support, they call it Niralamba Sarvangasana, meaning an "unsupported" Shoulderstand.
+When you practice the variation of Shoulderstand in the future without support, it is called Niralamba Sarvangasana, meaning an "unsupported" Shoulderstand.
 You pronounce that prefix as "near-AH-lum-bah."

 Step One